-5 questions for next Democratic debate – Bloomberg’s first
+5 questions for next Democratic debate, Mike Bloomberg’s 1st

 WHO TAKES THE MOST INCOMING?

-The Democratic race is entering a critical phase, where Vermont Sen. Bernie Sanders is breaking out as an early front-runner while more moderate candidates are splintering voters.
+The Democratic race is entering a critical phase, in which Vermont Sen. Bernie Sanders is breaking out as an early front-runner while more moderate candidates are splintering voters.
 But Sanders has yet to win even 30% of the vote.

 Sanders is likely to be a target at the debate, but Bloomberg is likely to be tested at least as vigorously.
 At the last debate, it was former South Bend, Indiana, Mayor Pete Buttigieg, fresh off a strong showing in Iowa, who drew the most fire.